gon1zau6jyun4liu5/solar-system-todo/README.md

 - Rotating sun with emissive yellow material
 - 3D scene with ambient and point lighting
 - Orbit controls for camera interaction

+## Troubleshooting

+### Compile Warnings
+The following warnings have been resolved in v0.2.1:
+- ✅ `@mediapipe/tasks-vision` source map parsing errors
+- ✅ ESLint `no-unused-vars` warnings
+- ✅ Webpack compilation warnings

+### Performance
+- Source maps disabled by default for faster builds
+- Use `npm run start:dev` if you need debugging capabilities

 ## Roadmap